Decay of solutions of the wave equation in cosmological spacetimes -- a numerical analysis: Results

 It is interesting to notice that, when comparing solutions propagating in spacetimes of different spatial curvature, but characterized by the same speed of sound, the hyperbolic case is associated to faster decay rates.
 This is due to the stronger dispersive effects ensured by the hyperbolic geometry of space.

-Finally, and as evidence that our results are reliable, we point out that we obtained nearly perfect 4th order convergence in our numerical experiments, like in the example configuration shown in Fig.~\ref{fig:flat_phi_convergenceplot0.8}.
+Finally, and as evidence that our results are reliable, we point out that we obtained nearly perfect 4th order convergence in our numerical experiments, like in the example configuration shown in figure~\ref{fig:flat_phi_convergenceplot0.8}.